jenniferyik/CIND820_Capstone-Project/01_F&B_Menu_Engineering_and_Performance_Dashboard/README.md

 # F&B Menu Engineering and Performance Dashboard

 ## Executive Summary
-This interactive Power BI dashboard transforms F&B sales and cost data into **clear, actionable insights that drive revenue and protect margins**.
+This interactive Power BI dashboard transforms F&B sales and cost data into **clear, decision-ready insights that drive revenue and protect margins**.
 Using **menu engineering principles**, it identifies high- and low-performing items, highlights cost and margin risks, and guides **pricing, promotions, and menu optimization decisions**.
 Designed for fast, data-driven decision-making, the dashboard demonstrates the ability to **turn complex analytics into tangible business outcomes**.